 Since it only requires a keyboard to work—and no expensive hardware or browser permissions—typing biometrics can be applied for banking authentication regardless of customers’ socio-economic environments or individual backgrounds.
 In other words, customers don’t need tech knowhow or fancy smartphones to benefit from state-of-the-art security on their accounts.

 The European Banking Authority (EBA) has recently approved keystroke dynamics as a compliant inherence element for SCA.
 This recognition further confirms that banks should deploy keystroke dynamics authentication to eliminate the friction of security mechanisms while remaining compliant with regulations.

-All in all, typing biometrics authentication represents an opportunity for banks to balance the convenience of innovative technologies with the increased security of behavioral biometrics—which are irreplicable and almost impossible to breach. tweetCheck out this authentication demo to see how keystroke dynamics technology works in various scenarios.
+All in all, typing biometrics authentication represents an opportunity for banks to balance the convenience of innovative technologies with the increased security of behavioral biometrics—which are irreplicable and almost impossible to breach.